-This classic Chicken Parmesan is as good as it gets!
-It has a parmesan crust that seals in the juiciest chicken breast, topped with Homemade Marinara and a generous amount of melted cheese.
-The process to make this is surprisingly quick and easy.
+This Chicken Parmesan recipe is the chicken dinner I can count on to make my family happy – they love a good Olive Garden copycat dish.
+It has a parmesan crust that seals in the juiciest chicken breast, topped with marinara and melted cheese.

 This post may contain affiliate links.
 Read my disclosure policy.